-82. An electrical contractor's licence granted under Part 11, Division 3 of the Electricity Act 197625 and in force immediately before 1 January 1995 is taken to be an electrical contractor's licence issued under this Part for the balance of its term.
+82. An electrical contractor's licence granted under the Electricity Act 1976, part 11, division 326 and in force immediately before 1 January 1995 is taken to be an electrical contractor's licence issued under this part for the balance of its term.